Phil Harnage: Career

-Harnage served as a key writer and story editor for numerous animated series at DiC Entertainment, including several licensed properties based on video games.
+From 1986 to 2006, Harnage served as a key writer and story editor for numerous animated series at DiC Entertainment, including several licensed properties based on video games.

 During his time developing The Super Mario Bros.
 Super Show!, he was responsible for writing the series bible and establishing the tone and humor of the show, which blended slapstick comedy with broad parodies of popular culture.

-Despite not being a gamer himself, Harnage wrote video game adaptations by watching producer John Bruce play and analyzing the visuals, themes, and characters of the source material.
+Despite not being a gamer himself, Harnage wrote video game adaptations by watching producer John Grusd play and analyzing the visuals, themes, and characters of the source material.
 Nintendo provided very little narrative guidance, mainly focusing on maintaining the characters' visual fidelity, which gave Harnage and the writing team wide latitude to invent original stories and settings.
 He described the Mario show as being designed for syndication, which meant each episode had to function as a standalone story.
-Many episodes parodied well-known films, fairy tales, and historical settings—for instance, “Count Koopula” recast Bowser as a spaghetti-slurping vampire.
+Many episodes parodied well-known films, fairy tales, and historical settings —for instance, "Count Koopula" recast Bowser as a spaghetti-slurping vampire.

 Harnage also wrote for The Legend of Zelda animated series, which aired on Fridays alongside the Super Mario show.
-He modeled the romantic tension between Link and Zelda after the 1980s series Moonlighting, with Link constantly trying to kiss Zelda and Zelda rebuffing him with catchphrases—most famously, “Excuse me, Princess!”
+He modeled the romantic tension between Link and Zelda after the 1980s series Moonlighting, with Link constantly trying to woo Zelda with kisses and catchphrases (most famously, "Excuse me, Princess!") and Zelda rebuffing him.

-Harnage returned to the franchise to write for Super Mario World and created the character **Oogtar**, a bratty, club-wielding caveboy meant to act as a comedic foil to Yoshi.
+Harnage returned to the franchise to write for Super Mario World and created the character Oogtar, a bratty, club-wielding caveboy meant to act as a comedic foil to Yoshi.
 The character was widely disliked by fans, but Harnage viewed that response as a sign that the show had cultural impact.

 He also contributed to the ensemble cartoon Captain N: The Game Master, although he noted it was not among his favorites due to its disjointed structure and lack of a clear lead character.
-He considered the format weaker compared to Mario and Zelda’s more focused storytelling.
+He considered the format weaker compared to Mario and Zelda's more focused storytelling.

-Some of his lines have taken on a life of their own in internet culture and fan circles, especially “Excuse me, Princess!” from Zelda and “Mama Luigi to you!” from Mario.
+Some of his lines have taken on a life of their own in internet culture and fan circles, especially "Excuse me, Princess!" from Zelda and "That's Mama Luigi to you, Mario!" from World.
 Harnage said he was surprised those specific lines endured, noting they were just intended as simple punchlines at the time.

 Outside of video game adaptations, Harnage wrote for dozens of animated series in the 1980s through the 2000s.
-He also recalled that one of his Captain Planet and the Planeteers episodes, titled “The Population Bomb,” was shelved for years by the network due to its controversial subject matter on overpopulation.
+He also recalled that one of his Captain Planet and the Planeteers episodes, titled "The Population Bomb", was shelved for years by the network due to its controversial subject matter on overpopulation.